bibou1111/BouchraHadrouk_Task1/README.md

 # Eye Blink Detection

 ## Overview
 This project uses Python, MediaPipe, and OpenCV to detect eye blinks through webcam input.
-The system processes face landmarks to calculate the distance between the upper and lower eyelids and detects when the eyes blink based on this distance.

 ## Setup and Running the Script